microsoft/contosotraders-cloudtesting/demo-scripts/app-deployment-guide.md

 	**Please note that the workflow provisions all resources through bicep templates, scripts etc. We’ve observed that in many cases, Azure subscription resource cache does not get updated fast enough before the next dependent step starts executing.
 	If you find workflow failure error due to missing Azure resources (Key vault, CDN, container apps etc, please re-run the failed jobs.**

-<h2>Known Issues</h2>
+## Known Deployment Issues

 When you run the workflow, it shows following warnings.

 **Error: WARNING: /home/runner/work/ContosoTraders/ContosoTraders/iac/createResources.bicep(191,50) : Warning no-hardcoded-env-urls: Environment URLs should not be hardcoded.
 Use the environment() function to ensure compatibility across clouds.
 Found this disallowed host: "database.windows.net". **

 **Warning: WARNING: /home/runner/work/ContosoTraders/ContosoTraders/iac/createResources.bicep(191,50) : Warning no-hardcoded-env-urls: Environment URLs should not be hardcoded.
 Use the environment() function to ensure compatibility across clouds.
 Found this disallowed host: "database.windows.net". **

 This does not block the deployment and workflow will run successfully.
 It does not have any other impact.
-It is being tracked here https://github.com/microsoft/ContosoTraders/issues/68
+It is being tracked here: microsoft/ContosoTraders/#68.

-<h2>Questions & Support</h2>
+## Questions & Support

 This project is community supported.
-Please raise issue via GitHub incase of issues/questions.
+Please don't hesitate to raise a [GitHub issue](https://github.com/microsoft/ContosoTraders-CloudTesting/issues/new/choose) in case of issues/questions.

-<h2>Cleanup</h2>
+## Cleanup

-Once you are done deploying, testing, exploring, you can delete the provisioned RGs to prevent incurring additional cost.
+Once you are done deploying, testing, exploring, you should delete the provisioned resources to prevent incurring additional costs.

-Delete the following resource groups.
-1.	contoso-traders-rg
-2.	contoso-traders-aks-nodes-rg
+Once done, you can safely delete the `contoso-traders-rg` resource group.
+The `contoso-traders-aks-nodes-rg` will be automatically deleted as part of the AKS cluster deletion.